Axe Cop: Critical reception

 Entertainment Weekly listed the comic as their "Site of the Day" on January 28, 2010.
 In her review, Margaret Lyons described it as "all kinds of silly fun" and asked, "Are we looking at the next great comic franchise?"
 The Detroit News said in their review, "'Axe Cop' is a hoot."
 GQ named the comic their "Time Waster of the Day" on February 4, 2010.

 In response to the success of the online comic, Nicolle was approached by several comic publishers to print an Axe Cop series.
 With help of the Gotham Entertainment Group, Nicolle found that both he and Dark Horse Comics had the same level of interest in the publishing deal, and accepted their offer.
-Dark Horse published an ashcan copy of Axe Cop for the 2010 San Diego Comic-Con International, which included the first five episodes of the webcomic and some of the "Ask Axe Cop" strips.
+Dark Horse published an ashcan copy of Axe Cop for the 2010 San Diego Comic-Con, which included the first five episodes of the webcomic and some of the "Ask Axe Cop" strips.
 Dark Horse published the 3-issue Axe Cop miniseries "Bad Guy Earth" in the second quarter of 2011.